CAPA in Manufacturing: A Practical Guide

 Conclusion

 CAPA is the difference between a shop that fixes the same problems over and over and a shop that fixes them once.
 Corrective action finds the root cause and eliminates it.
 Preventive action applies that lesson before the next failure occurs.
-Verification confirms the fix actually worked.
+Verification confirms the fix worked.

 Ready to connect quality data to your production floor?